 Kingdoms and Baronies and Shires, oh, my!

-The world is divided into a number of Kingdoms, each of which maintains a website, a calendar, and, of course, a king and a queen.
+The Known World is divided into 20 different Kingdoms, each of which maintains a website, a calendar, and, of course, a king and a queen.
 Rokeclif is a shire in the Kingdom of Northshield, which includes the Dakotas, Minnesota, Wisconsin, and the parts of Michigan and Canada which lie north of those states.
-Rokeclif is a “shire” which is an independent group which is smaller than a barony.
+Rokeclif is a “shire” which is an independent group that is smaller than a barony.
 The Regional Calendar page is a place to find out what’s going on in the kingdom and in neighboring groups.

 Events and Gatherings